Trevrosa/aihk-prototype-1/README.md

 ## Usage

-Ensure .apikey is not empty and exists in the root directory of the repository.

 Run the dev version (auto-reloads server & client on file change) with `./dev.sh`.

 Run the pre-compiled version with `./prod.sh`.